sumup-oss/circuit-ui/MIGRATION.md

 ### Others

 - The deprecated `shadowSingle`, `shadowDouble` and `shadowTriple` style mixins were removed.
 Use the `shadow()` style mixin instead.
-There is no codemod for this change: migrate manually by searching you for the deprecated style mixins in your codebase, and verify the changes visually.
+There is no codemod for this change: migrate manually by searching for the deprecated style mixins in your codebase, and verify the changes visually.

 ## From v4 to v4.1